 ENSO is often colloquially described as consisting of one neutral state and two extreme states.
 These conditions are broadly characterized by the amount of heat that is released from the tropical Pacific ocean into the atmosphere (Cane and Zebiak, 1985).
 In typical "ENSO neutral" years, normal circulation patterns pushing westward hold a pool of warm water against Indonesia and other land masses in the South Pacific.
 A positive "El Niño" state occurs when this circulation pattern weakens such that this pool of warm water spills eastward across a large area of the equatorial Pacific Ocean.
 With warm water exposed to the atmosphere over a greater sea surface area, El Niño years release more ocean heat into the atmosphere over a relatively short period.
 The opposite occurs during the negative "La Niña" state.
-In La Niña years, stronger circulation patterns push the same volume of warm water more firmly against the Indonesian landmass, reducing seasurface contact with the atmosphere and thus reducing heat released from the ocean.
+In La Niña years, stronger circulation patterns push the same volume of warm water more firmly against the Indonesian landmass, reducing sea-surface contact with the atmosphere and thus reducing heat released from the ocean.
 While these three distinct states are descriptively convenient, there is in fact a continuum of ENSO conditions corresponding to the amount of heat released into the tropical atmosphere.

 ENSO conditions in the tropical Pacific affect the spatial pattern of weather conditions across the planet due to how heat travels when released in the tropics.
 Because there is almost no Coriolis effect near the equator (a result of the simple facts that the Earth is round and spins), atmospheric signals propagate rapidly throughout the tropics.
-During a positive ENSO event, the warm air initially released above the tropical Pacific Ocean is propagated throughout the tropics by a transport mechanism in the atmosphere known as an equatorial Kelvin wave that sweeps across the globe, altering weather conditions almost simultaneously throughout the tropics (Chiang and Sobel, 2002).16 For this reason, it is often said that the tropical atmosphere is "teleconnected"
+During a positive ENSO event, the warm air initially released above the tropical Pacific Ocean is propagated throughout the tropics by a transport mechanism in the atmosphere known as an equatorial Kelvin wave that sweeps across the globe, altering weather conditions almost simultaneously throughout the tropics (Chiang and Sobel, 2002).
+For this reason, it is often said that the tropical atmosphere is "teleconnected" during a positive ENSO event, as atmospheric conditions in locations distant from each other are linked through this mechanism.
+Because the equatorial Kelvin wave that connects local weather around the equator is confined primarily to the tropics, the weather conditions that prevail during a positive ENSO event do not generally extend to higher latitudes, which may in fact experience opposing weather conditions because of changes to atmospheric circulation.

-16This tropical phenomenon is described in Hsiang and Meng (2015).
+&lt;sup>18This tropical phenomenon is described in Hsiang and Meng (2015).
 For a complete scientific treatment of ENSO physics, see Sarachik and Cane (2010).